alttch/eva3/doc/msad.rst

 MS Active Directory authentication
 **********************************

-To authenticate EVA ICS users, `Microsoft Active directory
+To authenticate EVA ICS users, `Microsoft Active Directory
 <https://en.wikipedia.org/wiki/Active_Directory>`_ can be used.

-Active directory support is not configured by default.
+Active Directory support is not configured by default.

 System setup
 ============